Date of Christie Frewin murder trial confirmed

 - Credit: Herts police

-The date for the trial of the murder of Welwyn Garden City mother Christie Frewin has been set for later this year.
+The date for the trial of the death of Welwyn Garden City mother Christie Frewin has been set for later this year.

 Alex Staines, 30, from Upperfield, Welwyn Garden City, will appear at St Albans Crown Court on August 9.